aspose-diagram/Aspose.Diagram-Documentation/italian/net/plugins/aspose-diagram-net-for-vsto/_index.it.md

     - [Come configurare il codice sorgente](#Aspose.Diagram.NETforVSTO-Howtoconfigurethesourcecode)
 - [Esempi di codice di esempio](#Aspose.Diagram.NETforVSTO-SampleCodeExamples)
 # **Cos'è VSTO?**
-VSTO, o Visual Studio Tools per Office, o Microsoft Visual Studio Tools fa parte della suite di strumenti Visual Studio .NET di Microsoft e supporta Microsoft .NET Framework.
-Viene utilizzato dagli sviluppatori per scrivere codice che collega Microsoft Office alle applicazioni Word, Excel e Outlook.
-Gli sviluppatori che utilizzano VSTO possono utilizzare i linguaggi C# o Visual Basic. È un'alternativa a Visual Basic for Applications o VBA.
+VSTO, or Visual Studio Tools for Office, or Microsoft Visual Studio Tools is part of Microsoft's Visual Studio .NET tools suite and supports the Microsoft .NET Framework.
+It is used by developers to write code connecting Microsoft Office Word, Excel and Outlook applications.
+Developers using VSTO can employ C# or Visual Basic languages.
+It is an alternative to Visual Basic for Applications, or VBA.
 # **Aspose.Diagram per .Net**
-Aspose.Diagram è una libreria di classi per lavorare con i file Microsoft Visio.
-Consente agli sviluppatori di lavorare con i file VSD, VSDX, VSS, VST, VSX, VTX, VDW e VDX su applicazioni Web C#, VB.NET, ASP.NET, servizi Web, applicazioni Mono e 3078612.
-Consente di aprire file e manipolare gli elementi dello diagram, da linee e riempimenti, a elementi più complessi, per poi esportarli nei formati VDX, VSX, VTX, XPS, HTML, SVG, SWF, XAML, immagine o PDF.
+Aspose.Diagram is a class library for working with Microsoft Visio files.
+It allows developers to work with VSD, VSDX, VSS, VST, VSX, VTX, VDW and VDX files on C#, VB.NET, ASP.NET web applications, web services, Mono and Windows applications.
+It allows you to open files and manipulate the elements of the diagram, from lines and fills, to more complex elements, and then export to VDX, VSX, VTX, XPS, HTML, SVG, SWF, XAML, image or PDF formats.
 # **Aspose.Diagram per VSTO**
 ## **introduzione**
 Gli sviluppatori alla ricerca di librerie di formati di file potrebbero dover esaminare le funzionalità fornite dalle librerie disponibili sul mercato.
 Principalmente, quando si sceglie un'opzione, vengono considerati due fattori: